 - Tier 1 Exceptional Talent visa, endorsed by the British Academy

-Anna is affiliated with the "In-Public" research group for the Research Centre in Creative Arts, Culture and Engagement in the School of Art, Architecture and Design..
+Anna is a member of the Public-Face research group in the Research Centre in Creative Arts, Culture and Engagement at the School of Art, Architecture and Design.

 Current areas of research include: